learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***Mention the steps by which you can async in Node.js?***
+## Q 59. ***Mention the steps by which you can async in Node.js?***

 ES 2017 introduced Asynchronous functions.
 Async functions are essentially a cleaner way to work with asynchronous code in JavaScript.

 **Async/Await**

 * The newest way to write asynchronous code in JavaScript.
 * It is non blocking (just like promises and callbacks).
 * Async/Await was created to simplify the process of working with and writing chained promises.
 * Async functions return a Promise.
 If the function throws an error, the Promise will be rejected.
 If the function returns a value, the Promise will be resolved.

 Syntax